Murali4294/UBER-TRIP-ANALYSIS/README.md

 and driver availability.
 Global Dynamic Measure (Filters All Charts)
 A measure selector will be created for:
-✔ Total Bookings
+1.Total Bookings
-✔ Total Booking Value
+2.Total Booking Value
-✔ Total Trip Distance
+3.Total Trip Distance
 This dynamic measure will update all visuals based on user selection.
 Visualizations:
 By Pickup Time (10-Minute Intervals) - Area Chart